-It features a stark white, crystal-shaped center medallion patterned with a colorful "gul farang" or foreign flower design atop a very deep blue, almost black field - a color referred to as “surma” in Persian.
+It features a stark white, crystal-shaped center medallion patterned with a colorful "gul farang" or foreign flower design atop a very deep blue, almost black field - a color referred to as “surma”.
 The cornices of the field are filled with more "gul farang" atop a red backdrop.
 Multiple distinct scrolling rosette borders surround the field.

 Wear is consistent with age.
 Pile is low with a sturdy handle.